yast/yast-installation/doc/control-file.md

 System Roles, if defined in the control file, are presented during the first stage of the installation.
 The user will select one of them and they will affect the proposed configuration of Partitioning and Software.
+It also allows to modify configuration of Systemd Services.

 A role can also define additional dialogs that are shown when a given role is selected.
 It is a common installation dialog with *Abort*, *Cancel* and *Next* buttons.
 It supports and uses all parameters from the **GetInstArgs** module.
 When going back, it will first show the last additional dialog and when going back through all additional dialogs, it will show again the roles selection.

+System roles by default preselect first defined entry unless user set it.
+If the first role has an attribute *no_default* then no role will be preselected.

 They were requested in FATE#317481 and they are an evolution of the earlier concept of Server Scenarios used in SLE 11.